ysndr/MSc-Thesis/chapter/background.md

 # Background

 This thesis illustrates an approach of implementing a language server for the Nickel language which communicates with its clients, i.e. editors, over the open Language Server Protocol (in the following abbreviated as *LSP*).
-The current chapter provides the backgrounds on
+The current chapter provides the backgrounds on the technological details of the project.

-This chapter aims to provide an understanding of the underlying technologies and use-cases of this project.
+As the work presented aims to be transferable to other languages using the same methods, this chapter will provide the means to distinguish the nickel specific implementation details.

+The primary technology built upon in this thesis is the language server protocol.
+The first part of this chapter introduces the LSP, its rationale and improvements over classical approaches, technical capabilities and protocol details.
+The second part is dedicated to Nickel, elaborating on the context and use-cases of the language followed by an inspection of the technical features Nickel is based on.

 ## Language Server Protocol